ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Ongoing stakeholder engagement enables us to identify and understand issues, risks and opportunities that can affect Restaurant Brands International and our brands.
 It is also essential for us to proactively manage potential business operation impacts with key stakeholders.

 This is a continuous process through which the views of individuals and groups are responsibly collected and used as important insights into our decision-making processes.
-We have a diverse set of stakeholders which require a variety of engagement methods, and we recognize that these methods must be representative, inclusive, respectful and focused in order to be meaningful.
+We have a diverse set of stakeholders which requires a variety of engagement methods, and we recognize that these methods must be representative, inclusive, respectful and focused in order to be meaningful.
 These include, but are not limited to, collaborations, surveys, and in-person events.
 The feedback we receive is essential in informing us of our material topics and guiding us to maximize our social impact.

 Throughout the year, we engage with the following stakeholder groups: